ShannonChenCHN/iOSDevLevelingUp/TechNotes/NSURL 与 Restful API.md

 - `- isFileReferenceURL`
 - `isFileURL`

-2.4 Loading the Resource of an NSURL Object(for Mac OS)

-2.5 Accessing the Parts of the URL
+2.4 Accessing the Parts of the URL
 - `absoluteString`
 - `absoluteURL`
 - `baseURL`(If the receiver is an absolute URL, this property contains nil.)